simvisage/oricrete/docs/first_steps/first_steps.rst

 For simple kinematic constraints we can use the :class:`Lifting` class and introduce kinematic conditions as explicitly defined equations.

+.. _constraints:

 Introducing supports and nodal constraints
 ------------------------------------------

 The individual degrees of freedom can be controlled by adding equality constraints to the current system of equations.
-In particular, ''eqcons_lhs'' and ''eqcons_rhs'' attributes of the :class:``Reshaping`` class can be used to add coefficients into the system matrix and global system vector.
+In particular, ''dof_constraints'' attribute of the :class:``Reshaping`` class can be used to add coefficients into the system matrix and global system vector.

 +-----------------------------------------+-----------------------------+